Unconventional and robust light-matter interactions based on the non-Hermitian skin effect: Results and discussion

 We first consider a standard HN model, which can be described by the one-dimensional (1D) tight-binding Hamiltonian ($\hbar=1$ in this paper)

-Here $a_{j}$ ($a_{j}^{\dag}$) is the bosonic annihilation (creation) operator of the $j$th lattice site; $J_{R}=J+\gamma$ and $J_{L}=J-\gamma$ (without loss of generality, we take both $J$ and $\gamma$ to be real) are the rightward and leftward hopping rates, respectively, which account for the nontrivial non-Hermitian topology of this model.
+Here $a_{j}$ ($a_{j}^{\dag}$) is the bosonic annihilation (creation) operator of the $j$th lattice site; $J_{R}=J+\gamma$ and $J_{L}=J-\gamma$ (without loss of generality, we assume both $J$ and $\gamma$ to be real) are the rightward and leftward hopping rates, respectively, which account for the nontrivial non-Hermitian topology of this model.
 In experiments, this type of non-Hermitian lattices have been implemented based on real-space photonic~\cite{2022laserLight} and acoustic~\cite{2021acousticNC} systems, electric ciruits~\cite{2021electricResearch,2023electricPRR}, discrete-time quantum walks~\cite{2020walkScience,2022walkNature}, and photonic synthetic dimensions~\cite{syntheticHN,LuSkin2D}.
 Some other promising implementation platforms, such as optomechanical~\cite{Clara2020NC,Clara2024nature} and coupled-resonator~\cite{Longhi2015prb,LonghiSR,Array2022Zhu} arrays, have also been suggested.

 One of the most important hallmarks of this non-Hermitian lattice model is the \emph{non-Hermitian skin effect} under open boundary conditions~\cite{GongPRX,EpTopo}, i.e., all the eigenstates are squeezed toward either open end of the lattice, depending on whether $J_{R}$ or $J_{L}$ is larger.
 More specifically, the real-space eigenstates of the HN model can be expressed as $\psi_{n}(j)=\phi_{n}(j)\beta^{j}$, where $\phi_{n}(j)$ is the usual extended Bloch wave function as in the Hermitian case (i.e., $J_{R}=J_{L}$) and $\beta=\sqrt{J_{R}/J_{L}}$ describes the degree of the non-Hermiticity.
-It is clear that the field is amplified, with the amplitude scaling by $\beta^{j}$, along the direction of the larger hopping rate.
-As long as $J_{R}$ and $J_{L}$ have the same sign, e.g., $J>\gamma>0$, a finite HN model is dynamically stable~\cite{LonghiQD,Aash2018prx,Clara2020NC} and can be mapped to a 1D psuedo-Hermitian lattice model described by the Hamiltonian
+It is clear that the field is amplified, with the amplitude scaling as $\beta^{j}$, along the direction of the larger hopping rate.
+As long as $J_{R}$ and $J_{L}$ have the same sign, e.g., $J>\gamma>0$, a finite HN model is dynamically stable~\cite{LonghiQD,Aash2018prx,Clara2020NC} and can be mapped to a 1D pseudo-Hermitian lattice model described by the Hamiltonian

-where the effective hopping becomes symmetric and the influence of non-Hermiticity can be removed via an imaginary gauge transform $b_{n}=a_{n}\beta^{n}$~\cite{LonghiQD}.
+where the effective hopping becomes symmetric by performing an imaginary gauge transform $\tilde{a}_{n}=a_{n}\beta^{n}$~\cite{LonghiQD}.
 When $J_{R}$ and $J_{L}$ have opposite signs, however, the HN model becomes \emph{absolutely unstable} such that any quantum emitters coupled to this lattice, no matter how weak the coupling strengths are, always show secular energy growth~\cite{LonghiQD,DLHN}.

 Now we introduce a giant quantum emitter, which is able to interact with more than one lattice site of the HN model, as illustrated in Fig.~\ref{Model}.
 For concreteness, we consider a quantum harmonic oscillator (described by a bosonic mode $c$) rather than a two-level system, such that the dynamics are still linear when the emitter displays energy growth (i.e., amplification)~\cite{DLHN}.
 If we assume that the emitter is coupled to the sites $j=0$ and $j=N$ of the HN model with coupling strengths $g_{0}$ and $g_{N}$, respectively, the total Hamiltonian of the system is given by $H_{\text{tot}}=H_{c}+H_{\text{HN}}+H_{\text{int}}$, where